 With recent developments in the technological domain, the software testing industry has seen a huge rise.
 Thus, the demand for quality analysts has also increased in delivering efficient products to clients and customers.

-Here is a list of few essential skills that helps the quality analysts to have a progressive career:
+Here is a list of a few essential skills that help quality analysts to have a progressive career: